fractalwrench/portfolio/content/posts/json-2-kotlin.md

 ```

-When we reach the next level, we can immediately see that there are two fields of type `Obj`, and one primitive field of type `Boolean`:
+When we go up a level, we can immediately see that there are two fields of type `Obj`, and one primitive field of type `Boolean`:

 ```
 {